digital-asset/daml/ledger/ledger-api-test-tool/README.md

 *Status: ALPHA*

-This is a standlone command line tool for testing the correctness of DAML ledger implementations.
+This is a standalone command line tool for testing the correctness of DAML ledger implementations.

 ## Development